archbardinexile/BGCL/locations.md

 #### **Duchy of Ruby**

 Separated from the earthmote [Atada](#atada), the Duchy of Ruby sits atop the earthmote Atado.

-### The Outermotes

-The Outermotes are the territories of the Church that can only be reached by airship or glider.
-Though the Church has established a presence in these regions, their distance from Caelum's Landing and lack of Church involvement can sometimes invite apostasy.

-#### **Micantrum**

-Micantrum is the smallest of the Church's territories at only 50 miles in diameter.
-The earthmote can be described as a floating geode north-east of Fundus.
-It is spherical in shape, with several tunnel entrances that lead inside to the 1,000 storied rings that form a disreputable mining metropolis.
-Inside, crystals are illuminated by an artificial moon hanging at the earthmote's centre, created by Micantrum's current governor, the philandering tiefling wizard, [Havat Eilistre](characters#havat-eilistre).
-Under his administration, Micantrum has become a lawless place of debauchery, gambling and fornication.
-Denizens can even be found battling for riches in Micantrum's infamous gladiatorial arena.

-The Church maintains a trade presence through Micantrum's Prefect, [Luna Vigil](characters#luna-vigil).
-However, much to the Church's disdain, they were recently revealed to have become Eilistre's mistress.
-Many believe it is this affair that has caused Micantrum's reputation to fall into its current state.
-Thanks to its seclusion, many races who prefer to live in darkness make their home in Micantrum.

-#### **Madanau**

-Madanau has been revealed by scholars to be one of the first earthmotes to arrive in Fio during [Caelum's Light](getting-started#caelums-light).
-Estimated to be nearly 800 years old, this desert earthmote lies far erde-west of Caelum's Landing, treacherously close to the Miasma.
-Madanau has made its name as a valued hub of trade, able to grow and export exotic fruits and spices that cannot be found anywhere else in the Relief.
-The grand, circular oasis at Madanau's centre hosts a portal to the elemental plane of water, providing an abundance of fresh water and delicious fish.
-However, in [996 PO](timeline#996-po) the portal was damaged by a falling shard from a rogue earthmote.
-Under the administration of [Sana Sol Orbis](characters#sana-sol-orbis) the citizens of the ancient desert earthmote were able to stabilise the portal.

-#### **Creed's Hollow**

-Stabilised skew-east of Madanau, Creed's Hollow emerged from the Miasma in a ring of hellfire in 996 PO.
-The earthmote flew over Madanau and rained imps from the *Nine Hells* down upon its citizens.
-Though Madanau was able to repel the attack, the oasis at its centre was damaged by a shard of hellish black rock that fell from the rogue earthmote.
-With the imps defeated, monks of the Spirit Temple were able to arrest the earthmote and greet its denizens.
-The Church's ambassadors were met by a village of tiefling farmers who, until recently, had been living in seclusion in Avernus, free of *Zariel*'s rule.
-Creed's Hollow enjoys healthy relations with the Church, and trades in agricultural produce native to the Nine Hells.

 ### Altum Sea